kyma-project/kyma/resources/testing/README.md

 ## Overview

-The Testing chart consists of the following sub-charts:
+This chart consists of the following sub-charts:
-* `octopus` - it is a testing framework that allows you to run tests defined as Docker images on a running cluster.
+* `octopus`, which is a testing framework that allows you to run tests defined as Docker images on a running cluster.